-Are you a landlord in Saskatchewan?
+Are you a landlord in Saskatchewan, Canada?
 How much do you know about the Saskatchewan Fair Housing Act?
 Well, if you don’t know much, then you risk getting sued for discrimination.

 Canada recognizes renters’ rights to housing, as it’s a signatory to the 1966 International Covenant on Economic Social and Cultural Rights.
 And even more recently, the ruling party has declared its intention to pass laws meant to make housing a fundamental human right.

 Improving residential housing in Canada doesn’t mean building homes to ensure everyone is accommodated.
 Rather, the government is looking to enhance housing by taking a couple of measures.
-These measures include evaluating rent prices, fighting homelessness, and prohibiting discrimination.
+These measures evaluate rent prices, fight homelessness, and prohibits discrimination.

 So, what does all this mean to landlords?
-Essentially, it means that you must treat all tenants equally, fairly and with respect.
+Essentially, it means that a landlord must treat all tenants equally, fairly and with respect under the fair housing act.
 This applies, and is not limited to, the use of shared facilities, in responding to repairs, and when evicting tenants.

-Of course, as a landlord, it’s in your best interest to rent to the best tenant possible.
+Of course, as a landlord in Canada, it’s in your best interest to rent to the best tenant possible.
 That said, you must make sure the tenant selection process is as discrimination – and harassment-free as possible.

-- Familial Status: Whether a tenant has kids or not shouldn’t be a qualifying standard to rent your property.
+Familial Status: A renters familial status and whether a tenant has kids or not shouldn’t be a qualifying standard to rent your unit.

-- Religious Beliefs: Whether a tenant is a Christian, a Muslim or a Hindu, all tenants should have equal chances of renting your unit.
+Religious Beliefs: Whether a tenant is a Christian, a Muslim or a Hindu, all renters should have equal chances of renting your unit.

-- Race or Color: Whether White or Black, you should treat all prospective tenants equally and fairly.
+Race or Color: Whether White or Black, you should treat all prospective renters equally and fairly.

-- Marital Status: Whether married or single, all prospects should have equal chances of renting your home.
+Marital Status: Whether married or single, regardless of their marital status, all prospects should have equal chances of renting your home.

 Using any of the characteristics to discriminate against a tenant is illegal.
 It can attract penalties, including substantial fines and/or a jail term.

-The following are acceptable information you can require from prospective tenants to gauge their suitability.
+The following are acceptable information you can require from prospective renters to gauge their suitability.

 When a tenant fills out a rental application form, they basically give you consent to run a background check on them.
 A rental background can help you learn vital things about a prospect including:

 Nonetheless, a lack of rental history shouldn’t be grounds for rejecting a rental application.
 Red flags normally include previous evictions or a history of lease violations.
-So, if a tenant has been recently evicted or has been sued for negligent property damage, it is acceptable to reject their application.
+So, if a tenant has been recently evicted or has been sued for negligent damage to a rental property, it is acceptable to reject their application.

 For many landlords, one of the biggest job stressors is having to deal with renter payment problems.
 Understandably, late payments, partial payments, or even nonpayment of rent can put your rental investment in jeopardy.